JorgePe/DIY-PU-Sensor/README.md

 Unfortunately the MINDSTORMS/Power Functions sucessor, Powered Up... well... you know what Shakespeare said, "Something is rotten in the state of Denmark".

 But it doesn't matter.
-Powered UP hubs have mainly only one interface: the Powered Up port.
+Powered UP hubs have mainly only one interface: the Powered Up (PU) port.
 And if we want we can still use our own devices with them.
 Controlling simple devices (like DC motors or lasers of [smoke generators](https://ofalcao.pt/blog/2018/the-powered-up-smoke-engine)) is easy, because there are 2 pins available in the port specifically for that, like the old PF plug.
+Although controlling something more refined, like a LED Array, requires sweating a lot more [but I'm working on that].

 But reading the state of a sensor is not so easy.
 There is just one input pin and it's not a General Purpose I/O pin that we can read it's state directly.
 It is the RX pin of a UART